Department of Philosophy and Religious Studies

-While I may return to writing about music at some point, I’ve published most actively in the area of U.S. political religions, including my first two books, Religion of Fear: The Politics of Horror in Conservative Evangelicalism (Oxford University Press, 2008), a Choice Outstanding Academic Title of 2008, and The Fracture of Good Order: Christian Antiliberalism and the Challenge to American Politics (University of North Carolina Press, 2003).
+My other two published monographs focus on U.S. political religions.
+These include Religion of Fear: The Politics of Horror in Conservative Evangelicalism (Oxford University Press, 2008), a Choice Outstanding Academic Title of 2008, and The Fracture of Good Order: Christian Antiliberalism and the Challenge to American Politics (University of North Carolina Press, 2003).
 I’ve also published multiple articles, review essays, and occasional pieces on religion, politics, and culture in the United States, and – increasingly – on theory and method in the study of religion.
-I’m currently finishing Embattled Majority: Religion and Its Despisers in America (forthcoming, Oxford University Press).

 I’ve had a chance to spread my wings in shorter writings recently.
 In 2012, I contributed to a generational state of the field journal issue, along with some of my friends and most respected colleagues.
 I’m still pretty happy with my piece.
 Other recent faves are my piece on law and secularism; an analysis of the Coen Brothers’ Inside Llewyn Davis; a primer on religion and heavy metal; and a meditation on facial recognition technology and rockets.